150-126-Great Vocals

 Writer/Composer: Vince Gill (1995)

-He is certainly one of the most gifted and talented singer/songwriters to ever grace the fields of Country and Pop music.
-From the mid 1970s into the present day, he captures our heart and attention with his extraordinary picking from Bluegrass to Rock and everything in between.
+He is certainly one of the most gifted and talented singer / songwriters to ever grace the fields of Country and Pop music.
+From the mid 1970s into the present day, he captures our heart and attention, not just with his marvelous tenor voice, but with his extraordinary picking—from guitar to banjo, from Bluegrass to Rock and everything in between.
 And how can one describe his voice?
-With his tenor, he can blend in with any type of music, slowly rising from tenor into an astonishing falsetto, or he can sing in old-style Honky-Tonk Blues such as early Country stars Hank Williams or George Jones.
-Tears may flow because the passion he puts into this now Country classic…Moving and Emotional!
+He can blend in with almost any type of music, slowly rising from tenor into an astonishing falsetto, or he can sing in old-style Honky-Tonk Blues such as early Country stars Hank Williams or George Jones.
+He sang this tune in honor of George Jones’ funeral.
+Tears may flow because the touching passion he puts into this now Country classic…Moving and Emotional!

 140. SYMPHONY No. 3, Opus 36 (Symphony for Sorrowful Songs) FIRST MOVEMENT - LENTO - SOSTUNUDO Ma CANTABILE (1992)